tobiaslidstrom/Remarkable/README.md

 -------------------
 Copyright (c) 2014 by Tobias Lidström.
 All rights reserved.

-This project is released under the terms of the [Apache License 2.0](LICENSE).
+This project is released under the terms of [Apache License 2.0](LICENSE).